Cdelgado23/cdelgado23/README.md

     </h1>
 </div>

 Hello!
-I am Carlos Delgado, a passionate Software Engineer based anywhere in Extremadura, Spain.
+I am Carlos Delgado, a passionate Software Engineer based somewhere in Extremadura, Spain.

 I am currently working at **Orquest**, specializing in Cloud and Infrastructure modernization.
 Software development is not only my job, but also a hobby, so I keep exploring whenever I have the chance.